 |The only thing not changing is the change itself.
 My

-recent research is all about changes to do with software systems: changes at
+research is about changes to do with software systems, including changes at

-development time ("evolution"), changes at runtime ("adaptation"), changes
+development time ("evolution"), at runtime ("adaptation"), among viewpoints

 If we'd used the cloud, we might know where MH370 is now

 Privacy arguments: analysing selective disclosure requirements for mobile applications.

 Stateful requirements monitoring for self-repairing socio-technical systems.

 Using interpreted runtime models for devising adaptive user interfaces of enterprise applications.